 Parameters in the Tech menu are suitable for qualified technicians.
-It is made accessible by entering Tech password to parameter 00 Password.
+For access enter the Tech password to parameter 00 Password.

 When the Tech menu is accessible "Tech Access" is displayed in the right side of the navigation panel.

 When neither menu is accessible "Not Logged In" is displayed in the navigation panel.